 Once the quilt dries, the women sew a solid colored backing onto it to complement the color scheme.
 Finally, they go over the entire quilt to cut loose threads and fix any imperfections they might find.
 The resulting quilts are unique, museum quality works of art!

-Like most hand-made patchwork quilts, they should be hand washed using cold water.
+Like most hand-made patchwork quilts, they should be hand washed or washed on delicate using cold water.
 Cool dry.
 You can also dry clean them.